 But batteries are getting rid of cobalt, right?
 What about lithium?
 Mining it in Chile, which has 58 percent of the world reserves, demands a lot of water at the Salar de Atacama region.
 If you are not familiar with it, that’s a desertic area.
 UNCTAD says mining has used 65 percent of the water available there.
 Families that lived there for centuries are having to move.

-Batteries will have to adopt more abundant and friendlier to extract elements, such as sulfur.
+Batteries will have to adopt more abundant minerals, such as sulfur, and friendlier techniques to extract these elements.
 They may also depend on recycling, and there are companies doing a great job at that, like Duesenfeld.
 That all comes from science.
 Bill Gates’ text is an appeal for us to let it lead.